 The secrets shared with your second F5 BIG-IP APM, if using one.
 You can specify secrets for additional devices as

-A completed config file, using Active Directory as the primary authenticator, should look something like:
+A completed config file, with the Authentication Proxy only performing secondary authentication, should look something like:

 Make sure to save your configuration file when done.